 Kenyaways Kite Village

 Run by H20 Extreme, this is the ultimate kitesurfing spot in Diani.
 You can participate in other activities such as stand up paddling, kayaking bodyboarding and skim boarding.
 The location is picturesque and has warm temperatures throughout the year.
 Newbies can also learn kitesurfing at the kite village.

-This spot is also located on Galu Beach and is great for kite surfing.
+This spot is located on Galu Beach and is great for kite surfing.
 Perfect for freestyle kitesurfing, this white sandy beach is unique and it’s easy to catch decent tides.
 During the Kuzi season, tides can go up as high as 3 metres which creates the best conditions for those who truly want an exciting adventure.
-This kite club is located next to cottages and hotels so accommodation is not a problem.